Julius Caesar (1914 film)

 Julius Caesar (Giulio Cesare) is a 1914 Italian silent historical film directed by Enrico Guazzoni and starring Amleto Novelli, Bruto Castellani and Pina Menichelli.
 Taking minor inspiration from William Shakespeare's 1599 play of the same title, the film portrays the events leading up to the assassination of Julius Caesar.
 In the wake of Guazzoni's internationally successful Quo Vadis it was produced on an epic scale, including vast sets recreating Ancient Rome and more than 20,000 extras.

-Plot summary

-The film is based on William Shakespeare's play Julius Caesar, which dramatizes the events surrounding the conspiracy to assassinate the Roman leader Julius Caesar, the subsequent fallout, and the political turmoil that ensues.
-The storyline remains faithful to Shakespeare's text, emphasizing themes of loyalty, betrayal, ambition, and the consequences of political maneuvering.